 Do you read the reviews before seeing a movie?
 Have you ever changed your mind about watching a movie because you read bad reviews?
 Imagine that you read several movie reviews with star ratings given by different reviewers.
 Now you read an anonymous new review of Avatar in the newspaper that has no stars.
 Just from the review itself, can you guess who wrote it and how many stars they would give?

 This is what this homework assignment is about: You will be running a number of machine learning experiments on a set of movie reviews.
-The tasks involve classifying movie reviews into a 4-star Rating; classifying the same reviews into a binary (/); and identifying the reviewer who wrote the review.
+The tasks involve classifying movie reviews into a 4-star Rating; classifying the same reviews into a binary (Positive/Negative) rating; and identifying the reviewer who wrote the review.
 You will be turning in a total of five classifiers for this assignment.

 The Data

 You will be given an annotated data corpus to train your classifiers on.
-In this corpus there are 4000 reviews, one review per line.
-Each review/line consists of fields: a review id; a reviewer ID (A,B,C, or D); a star rating(1 to 4/worst to best); and the text of the review itself.
-This can be found at: /home/cs4705/HW2.
+In this corpus there are 4504 reviews, one review per line.
+Each review/line consists of 4 fields: a review id; a reviewer ID (A,B,C, or D); a star rating(1 to 4/worst to best); and the text of the review itself.
+This corpus can be found at: /home/cs4705/HW2/movie-corpus.html.
 The corpus will look like:

 <id>4001</id><reviewer>A</reviewer><star>3</star><review>It is an interesting comedy…</review>